A wonderfully good wine from Washington that is available at Costco, the Chateau Ste Michelle Indian Wells Red Blend. Bulk Buy!

 Sourced from a select collection of vineyards in the Columbia Valley and noted for a distinctively rich, mouth-filling style.

-The signature mouth-filling, fruit forward Indian Wells style is apparent in this artisanal blend.
-Layers of rich, jammy strawberry notes give way to a soft, velvety mid-palate and a graceful finish.
+Sourced from warm vineyard sites, the signature mouth-filling, fruit-forward Indian Wells style is apparent in this artisanal blend.
+Layers of rich, jammy strawberry notes lead to a velvety mid-palate and a graceful finish.